Caledonian and Dumbartonshire Junction Railway

-Important note: the spelling Dumbartonshire was consistently used in official documentation in the nineteenth century, notwithstanding the later use of Dunbartonshire for the county.

 History

 Before authorisation

 William Stirling established a textile dyeworks at Cordale, near Renton in the valley of the River Leven, in 1770.
 Other industrialists in textile finishing established nearby and the area between Balloch and Dumbarton quickly became a centre of the industry.
 Turkey red dye became a famous part of the textile industry.

 Dumbarton had long been an important town on the road from the Western Highlands and Glasgow, and shipbuilding had developed into an important industry in the town.